paularah/waggle-AST/README.md

 ```

 ### Final Solution: Abtract Syntax Trees ###
 Wikipedia defines abstract syntax trees (AST) as a tree representation of the abstract syntactic structure of source code written in a programming language.
 Each node of the tree denotes a construct occurring in the source code.
 Abstract Syntax trees are useful data structures for representing the abstract structure of source code irrespective of the language.
 All modern programming languages have a large similarities in terms of the code structure they express e.g variable declaration/assignment, conditionals, loops, logic branching, etc. Abstact syntax trees is a standadized way for appraoching how we represent sourcecode as a tree data structure.
 To generate the sourcecode -- original or converted, we simply apply the right kind of traversal on the abstract syntax tree visiting each node and analysing it.
 There are multiple conventions for ASTs in JavaScript(e.g esprima. estree,ascorn,etc) an accompanying parsers to process the AST.
-Python has an inbuilt module for woring with AST and JavaScript has a several libraries for parsing ASTs.
+Python has an inbuilt module for working with AST and JavaScript has a several libraries for parsing ASTs.
 A simple AST in Python would look like this.
 ```python
 import ast
 sourcecode = "3 + 1 * y"